huma-engineering/huma-docs/data-collection/features/account-management/offboarding/index.md

 Configuration in the Admin Portal of deployment are the conditions that lead to the off-boarding for Patients and Participants mentioned above.

-Patients not consenting, and Patients withdrawing from studies is determined from the configuration of the eConsent module.
+Patients not consenting, and Patients withdrawing from studies are determined by the configuration of the eConsent module.

 A Participant meeting the requirements for a study is subject to the configuration of the Pre-screening module.